KevinSia/Documentation/Guide.md

 ## Issue discovered
 - After pressing update challenge, redirects back to edit challenge page (should return back to topics index)
-- Create new user page h1 is still create new student
+- Create new user page header is still create new student (instead of create new user)
-- After create new user error, password reset field is shown
 - Shall we give the student a ~~freakin~~ cool name?